 All participants should receive a certificate of achievement for participating in the showcase.
 Also, friendly competition can be a great motivator.
-Consider recognising participants for their strengths in app design with awards like:
+Consider recognising participants for their strengths in app design with awards, such as:

 - Best Innovation

 - Best Design

 - Best Pitch